girlcheese/jumpstart/readme.md

 Jumpstart
 ---------

-Just a quick way to get started
+Just a quick way to get started!